- Instructions for how to complete your application

 What electronic and digital signatures will Arkansas Medicaid accept?

-Medicaid will accept electronic signatures provided the electronic signatures comply with Arkansas Code § 25-31-103 et seq.
+Arkansas Medicaid will accept electronic signatures in compliance with Arkansas Code § 25-31-103 et seq.

 Printable Enrollment-Related Forms